prasannals/learning_purescript/2_GuideThroughTheBook/MainStoryLine/2_pattern_matching/README.md

 gcd :: Int -> Int -> Int
-gcd n 0 = n -- can specify a few pages as patterns (i.e. 0 in this case)
+gcd n 0 = n -- can specify a few arguments as patterns (i.e. 0 in this case)
-            -- other variables can be bound to names (i.e. "n" in this case) gcd 0 m = m gcd n m = if n > m then gcd (n - m) m
+            -- other values can be bound to names (i.e. "n" in this case) gcd 0 m = m gcd n m = if n > m then gcd (n - m) m